andrnev/frm/README.md

-# frm
-Laboratory for understanding FRM material and exam preparation
+# Laboratory to understand FRM material

+1. Valuation and Risk Models
+  - Chapter 1: Measures of Financial Risk
+  - Chapter 2: Calculating and Applying VaR